 - Your account number and eRefund profile on Touchnet Bill Payment.
 Be sure you are checking the correct account for the deposit if you have multiple accounts.

 - The number of days since the refund was generated. eRefunds can take up to 5 business days to be posted by the receiving bank.

-If your refund was supposed to be sent to your address, please log into the Port of Armstrong and check your address.
-If it is correct, then allow at least 10 days for your check to arrive.
-If it has been 10 days and your check has still not arrived, stop by the Bursar's office and fill out a request for a stop payment and reissue of your check.
-Your address will be subject to updating or verification when you request a stop payment and reissue.
-Stop payments may take up to a week to process, but can be completed sooner if time and research allow.
+If your refund was supposed to be sent to your address, please log into the PORT and check your address.
+If it is correct, then allow at least 10 business days for your check to arrive.
+If it has been 10 days and your check has still not arrived, complete a Stop payment Request and we can reissue your refund.